a-memme/Customer_Churn_and_CLTV/README.md

 - Preproocess data to represent inputs of the BTYD model:
   - Recency: time from first purchase to last purchase (in the chosen time unit - for the current analysis we choose weeks)
   - Tenure: time from customer's first purchase to the current date
-  - Frequency: number of time periods a customer made a  purchase within a given timeframe (i.e the first time a customer makes a purchase isn't included; freq = 0).
+  - Frequency: number of time periods a customer made a REPEAT purchase within a given timeframe (i.e the first time a customer makes a purchase isn't included; freq = 0).
       - For ex, if a customer makes 3 seperate purchases in the same week, frequency is 1.
 If a customer makes 3 purchases in 3 seperate weeks, frequency is 3.
       - For the current analysis, the total time frame is ~ 1.5 years, with a chosen time period of weeks (i.e ~74 weeks)
           - Time period is chosen at the discretion of the analyst, where contextual knowledge of the data is particularly relevant